JohnTerragnoli/ECE281_CE5/README.md

 In order to implement these changes into the MIPS design already created, the main decoder and the ALU decoder were edited as required.
 Copies of these files can be seen here:  [mips](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Task_3_mips.txt) and [testbench](https://raw.githubusercontent.com/JohnTerragnoli/ECE281_CE5/master/Task3_Testbench.txt).
 The following changes were made to the code:

 The biggest change was to create, declare, and instantiate a zero extender that was hooked up to the instruction wire.
 Then, a wire signal comming out of the extender was declared.
 After this was done, another instantiation of the mux2 multplexer was created.
 The two inputs were the sign extend and the zero extend, as shown in the schematic above.
 This was not difficult.
-What was difficult was creating the control signal for this mux.
+What was difficult was creating the control signal for this new mux.
 The control signal comes form the ALUsrc, as defined in the table above.
 In the original mips vhdl design, the ALUscr signal was only one bit long.
 To accommodate for the ori command, the ALUsrc signal was lengthened to be 2 bits long.
 Doing this, however, had implications as well.
 All of the parts that used the ALUsrc signal had to account for this length change.
 This was done by changing declarations to be std_logic_vectors instead of just std_logic.
-Also, the control signal was lengthened by one bit, because it interacts with the ALUsrc signal.
+Also, the control signal was lengthened by one bit, because it contains the ALUsrc signal.